Price Escalation Clauses in Construction Contracts: Mitigating Risks for Owners, Contractors, and Subcontractors

 The panel will review these and other key issues:

-- How does the choice of type of construction agreement affect the liability of owners versus contractors and subcontractors?
+- How does the type of construction agreement affect the liability of owners versus contractors and subcontractors?

 - When can a force majeure clause be used when materials have increased significantly in price since beginning the project?

-- Would a change order provide enough equitable relief in the event of material price escalation?
+- Would a change order provide enough equitable relief in material price escalation?

 - What should a properly drafted price escalation clause include?